hipe/tmx/doc/issues/130-all-the-letters-of-the-alphabet.md

-k - *rarely* used, but sometimes it holds actual class object (from `klass`). l - no way - never use this because it looks like a one. m - sometimes used to hold a symbol method name, or an unbound or bound method. n - rarely used to hold an integer count of something ("number") o - as a standalone name, often used to look pretty for various DSL hacks.
+k - *rarely* used, but sometimes it holds actual class object (from `klass`). l - no way - never use this because it looks like a one. m - sometimes used to hold a symbol method name, or an unbound or bound method.
-    vary rarely used as a variable suffix to emphasize that something is an object, (e.g `method_o` probably has a bound method, not a symbol) p - proc! as both standalone and as a varible suffix, we use this a lot to represent something that is callable - a block, bound method, etc. q - nope. r - often used to hold whatever final result will be the result of the method or proc you are currently int. (used to be `res` but we are unifying this) s - occasionally used to mean "string", both as suffix and standalone. should be used when there is any doubt whether something is a string (e.g  the 's' is redundant in `msg_s`, but it is not in `name_s`). t - nope. i suppose maybe a ::Time u - nope. v - nope.
+    often used for the 'memo' term of a reduce operation. n - rarely used to hold an integer count of something ("number") o - as a standalone name, often used to look pretty for various DSL hacks. vary rarely used as a variable suffix to emphasize that something is an object, (e.g `method_o` probably has a bound method, not a symbol) p - proc! as both standalone and as a varible suffix, we use this a lot to represent something that is callable - a block, bound method, etc. q - nope. *maybe* in a business-specific way to hold e.g a query. r - often used to hold whatever final result will be the result of the method or proc you are currently int. (used to be `res` but we are unifying this) s - in the single-letter form, never used for anything other than a string. often used in such cases when the significance of the string is clear (e.g a two-line method). as a suffix, often used to emphasize that the variable is a string as opposed to a symbol or some object. should be used when there is any doubt whether something is a string (e.g  the 's' is probably redundant in `msg_s`, but it is not in `name_s`).
+    (e.g `name_s` (not a symbol or name object), `url_s` (not a url object)). t - nope. i suppose maybe a ::Time u - nope. v - nope.